eoumenwa/Dare.ioProjects/PROJECT 9: Tooling Website deployment automation with Continuous Integration. Introduction to Jenkins.md

   1. Enable webhooks in GitHub repository settings

-  On Jenkins web console, click “New Item” and create a “Freestyle project”
+  2. On Jenkins web console, click “New Item” and create a “Freestyle project”

-  Provide github repository URL
+  3. Provide github repository URL

-  Under freestyle project configuration/Git repository, provide the link to Tooling GitHub repository and credentials (user/password) so Jenkins could access files in the repository.
+  4. Under freestyle project configuration/Git repository, provide the link to Tooling GitHub repository and credentials (user/password) so Jenkins could access files in the repository.

-  Save the configuration and run the build manually by clicking “Build Now” button.
+  5. Save the configuration and run the build manually by clicking “Build Now” button.

-  Open the build and check in “Console Output” if it has run successfully.
+  6. Open the build and check in “Console Output” if it has run successfully.

 ## Automation

  Click “Configure” your job/project and add these two configurations

    1. Configure triggering the job from GitHub webhook:

    2. Configure “Post-build Actions” to archive all the files - files resulted from a build are called “artifacts”.

-  Make some change in any file in GitHub repository and push the changes to the master branch.
+   3. Make some change in any file in GitHub repository and push the changes to the master branch.

-  Check to see if new build has been launched automatically (by webhook) and its results - artifacts, saved on Jenkins server.
+   4. Check to see if new build has been launched automatically (by webhook) and its results - artifacts, saved on Jenkins server.

       By default, the artifacts are stored on Jenkins server locally

             ls /var/lib/jenkins/jobs/tooling_github/builds/<build_number>/archive/

  ## Step 3 - Configure Jenkins to copy files to NFS server via SSH

-  Now we have our artifacts saved locally on Jenkins server, the next step is to copy them to our NFS server to /mnt/apps directory.

-  Jenkins is a highly extendable application and there are 1400+ plugins available.
-We will need a plugin that is called “Publish Over SSH”.

-  Install “Publish Over SSH” plugin.
+  1. Install “Publish Over SSH” plugin.

      On main dashboard select “Manage Jenkins” and choose “Manage Plugins” menu item.

      On “Available” tab search for “Publish Over SSH” plugin and install it

-  Configure the job/project to copy artifacts over to NFS server.
+  2. Configure the job/project to copy artifacts over to NFS server.

      On main dashboard select “Manage Jenkins” and choose “Configure System” menu item.

-  Scroll down to Publish over SSH plugin configuration section and configure it to be able to connect to your NFS server:
+  3. Scroll down to Publish over SSH plugin configuration section and configure it to be able to connect to your NFS server:

-  Provide a private key (content of .pem file that you use to connect to NFS server via SSH/Putty) Arbitrary name
+  4. Provide a private key (content of .pem file that was used to connect to NFS server via SSH/Putty)

+     Arbitrary name

-  Hostname - can be private IP address of your NFS server
+     Hostname - can be private IP address of  NFS server

      Username - ec2-user (since NFS server is based on EC2 with RHEL 8)

-  Remote directory - /mnt/apps since our Web Servers use it as a mointing point to retrieve files from the NFS server Test the configuration and make sure the connection returns Success.
-Remember, that TCP port 22 on NFS server must be open to receive SSH connections.
+     Remote directory - /mnt/apps since our Web Servers use it as a mointing point to retrieve files from the NFS server

+  5. Test the configuration and make sure the connection returns Success.
+TCP port 22 on NFS server must be open to receive SSH connections.

-  Save the configuration, open your Jenkins job/project configuration page and add another one “Post-build Action”
+  6. Save the configuration, open  Jenkins job/project configuration page and add another  “Post-build Action”

-  Configure it to send all files produced by the build into our previously define remote directory.
-In our case we want to copy all files and directories -   so we use **.
+  7. Configure it to send all files produced by the build into previously define remote directory using **.